Battle of Hodeidah

-The siege of Al Hudaydah (معركة الحديدة), codenamed Operation Golden Victory, was a major Saudi-led coalition assault on the port city of Al Hudaydah in Yemen.
+The siege of Hodeidah, also called Hudaydah or al-Hudaydah, (معركة الحديدة), codenamed Operation Golden Victory, was a major Saudi-led coalition assault on the port city of Hodeidah in Yemen.
 It was spearheaded by the United Arab Emirates and Saudi Arabia and was considered the largest battle since the start of the Saudi Arabian-led intervention in Yemen in 2015.

-Beginning on 13 June 2018 and aiming to dislodge Houthi forces from the port, the objective of the assault was to recapture the city of Al Hudaydah and end the alleged supply of funds, weapons, and ballistic missiles to the Houthis through Al Hudaydah port.
+Beginning on 13 June 2018 and aiming to dislodge Houthi forces from the port, the objective of the assault was to recapture the city of Hodeidah and end the alleged supply of funds, weapons, and ballistic missiles to the Houthis through Hodeidah port.
 The Houthis countered by saying that they were defending Yemen from an American backed invasion.

 As the port plays the crucial role of delivering over 80 percent of food and aid to Yemen, several humanitarian agencies warned of catastrophic humanitarian consequences.
 The United Nations warned that the battle could threaten the lives of 300,000 children in the populated area and prevent food delivery to millions or more.
-The UN has made various attempts and efforts to take over the control of Al Hudaydah port from Houthis and move it under its jurisdiction.
+The UN has made various attempts and efforts to take over the control of Hodeidah port from Houthis and move it under its jurisdiction.
 The Houthis has said they are not against UN role and agreed to grant the UN "a role of supervision" on the condition the coalition withdraw from the offensive but said they won't withdraw from the city.
-Amid international pressure, the coalition promised the strategy of not entering any populated areas of Hudaydah, but work to isolate the Houthis by cutting their supply lines.
+Amid international pressure, the coalition promised the strategy of not entering any populated areas of Hodeidah, but work to isolate the Houthis by cutting their supply lines.
 Multiple reports indicate that the battle has exacerbated the humanitarian situation in Yemen.

-A UN-backed ceasefire agreement between the Hadi-led government and the Houthis was officially declared in December 2018 in Sweden with terms of troop withdrawal of both warring parties from Al Hudaydah.
+A UN-backed ceasefire agreement between the Hadi-led government and the Houthis was officially declared in December 2018 in Sweden with terms of troop withdrawal of both warring parties from Hodeidah.
 The deal was never fully implemented, with Hadi-led forces accusing the Houthis of repeated ceasefire violations, and Houthi forces refusing to withdraw in 2019.

-Pro-government forces eventually withdrew from the city in 2021, ceding control of Al Hudaydah to the Houthis.
+Pro-government forces eventually withdrew from the city in 2021, ceding control of Hodeidah to the Houthis.

 Background

-The United Arab Emirates Armed Forces had previously proposed a naval attack on Al Hudaydah in 2016 to deprive the Houthis of getting resources from the port, however the United States advised against it as the operation was deemed to be too risky at that time.
-In the intervening two years, the UAE trained thousands of Yemeni soldiers, positioning them at bases in Eritrea and along Tihamah as part of the offensive on Al Hudaydah Governorate.
+The United Arab Emirates Armed Forces had previously proposed a naval attack on Hodeidah in 2016 to deprive the Houthis of getting resources from the port, however the United States advised against it as the operation was deemed to be too risky at that time.
+In the intervening two years, the UAE trained thousands of Yemeni soldiers, positioning them at bases in Eritrea and along Tihamah as part of the offensive on Hodeidah Governorate.
 According to the UAE, the dislodging of Houthis from Al Hudaydah will deprive the Houthis of their financial strength and force them to the negotiation table as well as stop the diverting of humanitarian aid to the Houthis and ensure it reached all Yemeni territories.
 The UAE gave the UN a deadline to negotiate with the Houthis to withdraw from the port city peacefully by midnight 12 June 2018 to avoid a military confrontation.